Encryptium/Three/README.md

 The goal of the game is to avoid obstacles and spikes (red cylinders).
 Collect all the keys on the level, and you can move on.

 ## What about this Repository?
-This repository contains the assets for the game.
+This repository contains the assets and .cs scripts to run the game.